 How Can Hypno-ACT help with IBS?

 Hypno-ACT is an effective treatment for IBS and it builds on the “Manchester Model Of IBS Management”, developed by Professor Whorwell and his team.
-It combines hypnotic techniques, mindfulness as well as helpful tools from CBT.
+It combines hypnotic techniques, mindfulness as well as helpful tools from CBT and EMDR.
 There are a number of reasons to choose Hypno-ACT to reduce your IBS symptoms:

 It is a safe and natural process – reducing the need for medication